 - TERM OF LEASE: This Lease shall take effect when both parties have signed it and shall continue in effect until December 31, 2016. - 4.
-WATER SUPPLY BANK CONDITIONS OF ACCEPTANCE: The Lessor shall abide by all terms and conditions contained in the Water Supply Bank Conditions of Acceptance, attached hereto as "Attachment A" and incorporated herein by this reference. - 5.
-DUPLICATE ORIGINAL: This Lease is executed in duplicate.
+WATER SUPPLY BANK CONDITIONS OF ACCEPTANCE: The Lessor shall abide by all terms and conditions contained in the Water Supply Bank Conditions of Acceptance, attached hereto as "Attachment A" and incorporated herein by this reference. - DUPLICATE ORIGINAL: This Lease is executed in duplicate.
 Each of the documents with an original signature of each party shall be an original.

-IN WITNESS WHEREOF, the parties have executed this Contract on the date following their respective signatures.
-SEAPAC OF IDAHO PO BOX 546 BUHL ID 83316/ Date Printed Name Title IDAHO WATER RESOURCE BOARD 322 East Front Street P.O.
-Box 83720 Boise, ID 83720-0098 Brian Patton, Acting Administrator Idaho Water Resource Board Lease approved by IDWR
+IN WITNESS WHEREOF, the parties have executed this C signatures. contract on the date following their respective SEAPAC OF IDAHO PO BOX 546 BUHL ID 83316 By Printed Name Date 1/27/2015 Title 125/2015 IDAHO WATER RESOURCE BOARD 322 East Front Street P.O.
+Box 83720 Boise, ID 83720-0098 By Brian Patton, Acting Administrator Idaho Water Resource Board Lease approved by IDWR Date January 27,2015 Date 1/27/2015